ucd-library/dams/docs/data-development/README.md

 ## Updating Metadata

 If you are just updating metadata in a collection that is already in DAMS v2.
+This is MUCH faster than the binary update process below.

  - Pull metadata from GitHub `git clone git@github.com:ucd-library/dams-[collection-name]-metadata.git`
  - Fix up metadata